bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 January 10, 2016

-When I snowshoed up Rummel Ridge in 2004, the northwest approach was still fresh and original.
+When I snowshoed and traversed Rummel Ridge in 2004, the northwest approach was still fresh and original.
 However, when I recently returned it was a veritable highway, a trail trampled into the snow.
-But since we had to be back in Calgary early, that just made it easier.
+Since we had to be back in Calgary early, that made it easier.

 Zora, Kari, Keith and I drove down Smith-Dorrien Trail and parked on the roadside just north of Rummel Creek.
 A popular spot, there were already a few cars parked here, and a large snowshoeing group was starting up an obvious trail, broad and pounded down by skis.
 Where that trail went, I don’t know, because after snowshoeing up it for 300 m, we left it and headed to the northwest end of Rummel Ridge.
 After crossing a side drainage, we caught a good trail going up the ridge.
 Actually, a few snowshoe trails weaved along the ridge, but we tried to stick close to the crest.